Jimenez0106/weather-app/README.md

 Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.

 # Features
--Get current and 3 day Weather Forecasts from around the globe.
+- Get current and 3 day Weather Forecasts from around the globe.
--Latest weather alerts in the area.
+- Latest weather alerts in the area.
--Dynamic background changing based on weather conditions and time.
+- Dynamic background changing based on weather conditions and time.

 # Screenshots